aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 curl http://localhost:6666/ip-manager
 ```

-### Inter-process communication  between CNI-plugin and IP Local Address Manager
+### Inter-process communication  between CNI-plugin and L-IPAM

-We will use gRPC for inter-process communication between CNI-plugin and IP Local Address Manager.
+We will use gRPC for inter-process communication between CNI-plugin and L-IPAM.

 ![](https://s3-us-west-1.amazonaws.com/liwen-public/ipam.png)

 ### Installation
-Local IP manager runs as DaemonSet on all nodes.
+L-IPAM runs as DaemonSet on all nodes.
 ### Future

-In future, we would like to have a central IP manager manages allocating and freeing ENIs for all worker nodes in the cluster and associate ENIs of different security groups to a single worker node.
+In the future, we would like to investigate whether to have a cluster ENI manager which manages allocating and freeing ENIs for all worker nodes in the cluster.
+Here are a few benefits of having a cluster ENI manager:

+* Administrators can remove EC2 ENI write permission from worker nodes.
+* It may be easier to troubleshoot.
+* It may be easier to allow ENIs of different security groups and subnets get attached to a single worker node.